swcarpentry/python-novice-gapminder/setup.md

 2. Download the Python 3 installer for Windows.

-3. Double-click the executable and install Python 3 using _MOST_ of the default settings.
-The only exception is to check the **Make Anaconda the default Python** option.
+3. Double-click the executable and install Python 3 using the recommended settings.
+Make sure that **Register Anaconda as my default Python 3.x** option is checked - it should be in the latest version of Anaconda

 ### Mac OS X - [Video tutorial][video-mac]